What is a Domain Name? Domains Explained for Beginners

 For example, Facebook uses developers.facebook.com to provide specific information for web and app developers who want to use the Facebook API.
 Another great example is support.google.com

 You’ll usually start by running a domain name search.
-Most domain name providers will allow you to type in your desired domain name and to see whether it’s available.
+Most domain name providers will allow you to type in your desired domain name and see whether it’s available as well as registration price.
 Here on Hostinger, we also provide plenty of suggestions for other potential domain names, which can be useful when the domain that you searched for was already taken.

 From there, it’s just a case of completing the checkout process and paying for your new domain name.
 Once it’s registered, you’ll be given access to a control panel with all the essential management tools.

-Domain names can also be transferred between registrars.
+Domain names can also be transferred between domain name registrars.
 Though there are a few special conditions that must be met:

 While it is not mandatory to transfer your domain, having all services in a single place can greatly simplify the management process.

-Here on Hostinger, you can perform a domain transfer from any registrar.
+Here on Hostinger, you can perform a domain transfer from any domain name registrars.
 The process can take somewhere between 4-7 days to be fully completed.
-However, our dedicated customer success team will be there to assist every step of the way!
+However, our dedicated customer success team will be there to assist every step of the way.

 Going back to the start of this article, if the domain name is like your physical address then web hosting is like the physical building and the contents stored within.

 Domain names are used to create a handy little shortcut to link what visitors type into an address bar to the server that’s used to host the website.
 They’re entirely digital and stored in a centralized database.